thedancomplex/ros2_cm730/README.md

    that brings up all the nodes:

         ros2 launch cm730_bringup cm730_bringup.launch.py

+    There is also a launch file that launches all the nodes except for the driver node.
+This is useful when you want to run the driver on the robot and all other nodes externally:

+        ros2 launch cm730_bringup cm730_bringup_nodriver.launch.py

 2. Using a composed executable: the `cm730_bringup` package supplies an executable that runs all nodes in a single process.
 Because the nodes share the same memory space, this may be more efficient: